 630-3.3 Conduit Joints: Make conduit joints using materials as specified by the manufacturer.
-When conduit crosses an expansion joint of a structure and where shown in the Plans, install an expansion or expansion/deflection fitting as specified by the manufacturer.
-Certify that expansion/deflection fittings are rated to accommodate a minimum rotation of 30 degrees and that both the expansion and expansion/deflection fittings are rated to accommodate the anticipated longitudinal movement (minimum of 2 inches for deflection fittings and 0.7 inches for expansion/deflection fittings).
+When conduit crosses an expansion joint of a structure and where shown in the pPlans, install an expansion or expansion/deflection fitting as specified by the manufacturer.
+Certify that expansion/deflection fittings are rated to accommodate a minimum rotation of 30^o degrees and that both the expansion and expansion/deflection fittings are rated to accommodate the anticipated longitudinal movement (minimum of 2- inches for deflection fittings and 0.7 inches for expansion/deflection fittings).
 Ensure that all installed joints are waterproof.
 As an exception to the threaded coupling for intermediate metal conduit, at locations where it is not possible to screw the threaded coupling properly, the Contractor may use a waterproof slip-joint coupling approved by the Engineer.
 Secure the joint, and tighten threaded connections.

-Prior to insertion into the coupling, clean, prime and coat the ends of PVC conduit with solvent-type cement as specified by the manufacturer.
+Prior to insertion into the couplings, clean, prime and coat the ends of PVC conduit with a solvent-type cement as specified by the manufacturer.

-630-3.4 PVC Coating: Apply PVC coating to exposed metal surfaces of the conduit, except for the threads, to attain a nominal thickness of 40 mils.
-Ensure that the coating is free of sags and drips.
+630-3.4 Field Cutting of PVC Coated Intermediate Metaling: Apply the PVC coating to the exposed metal entire surfaces of the conduit, except for the threads, to attain a nominal thickness of 40 mils.
+Ensure that the coating is free of sags and/or drips.